Taraxacum officinale, a.k.a. Fairy Clock

 Like humans, animals can benefit from a bit of Dandelion in their diet.

-Birds and caged animals (such as hamsters or bearded dragons) who have largely vegetarian diets do well with the nutrition offered by throwing a handful of dried dandelion leaves onto their food.
+Birds and caged animals (such as hamsters or bearded dragons) who have largely vegetarian diets do well with the nutrition offered by throwing a handful of dried or fresh dandelion leaves onto their food.

 Dogs and cats, especially those who are older or have been through stressful times, can benefit from dandelion, too.
 Dandelion aids digestion and helps cleanse the liver and kidneys in canines and felines just as it does in humans.
-Mix powdered, dried dandelion tops and roots into your friend’s food or add dandelion glycerite or vinegar to your friend’s water.
+Mix powdered, dried dandelion tops and roots into your friend’s food or add dandelion glycerite or vinegar to your friend’s water or sprinkled on fresh or dried foods.

 Horses and other larger herbivores may eat dandelion all on their own, but if they don’t you can try adding molasses to a handful and feeding it to them as a treat.

 Smaller barnyard animals, such as chickens, waterfowl, turkey and others, can benefit from the addition of dandelion to their diets, too.
 They may eat those dandelions they find in the yard.
-If not, try crumbling dried dandelion into their feed.
+If not, try crumbling dried dandelion into their feed or offering fresh dandelion (leaf, root, flowers, whole plant, whatever you’ve got) with their daily treat.

 The amount to add is roughly a teaspoon of dried herb per 20 pounds of animal.